-Once you have completed the manoeuvre make sure the indicator has cancelled otherwise you may confuse other road users.
+Once you have completed the manoeuvre, make sure the indicator has been cancelled, or you may confuse other road users.

 Hazard Warning Lights

-When you turn on your hazard warning lights every indicator the car has begins to flash.
+When you turn on your hazard warning lights, every indicator the car has begins to flash.
 You turn on your hazard warning lights when you need to warn other road users of a hazard.
-This hazard could be your own car or an obstacle on the road.
+This hazard could be your car or an obstacle on the road.

-Turn on your hazard lights if your car has broken down, if you car is obstructing traffic or to warn other road users of a hazard ahead.
+Turn on your hazard lights if your car has broke down, is obstructing traffic, or to warn other road users of a hazard ahead.

-Never use them when parking dangerously or illegally or whilst towing.
+Never use them when parking dangerously, illegally or whilst towing.

 Brake Light Signal

-When you press the brake pedal a two rear warning lights are activated.
+When you press the brake pedal, two rear warning lights are activated.
 This signals to traffic behind you that you are slowing down.
-Brake lights are coloured red.
+The brake lights are coloured red.
 When driving at night it is important to remember that standard rear lights are also red.

-Another situation where the brake light can be used to give useful warning is when you are stationary at road works or traffic lights, especially when in low light or low visibility conditions.
-As a car approaches you from the rear press your brake pedal to activate the brake light.
+Another situation where brake lights can be used to give a useful warning is when stationary at road works or traffic lights, especially when in low light or low visibility conditions.
+When a car approaches you from the rear, press your brake pedal to activate the brake light.
 This will warn the driver of your presence.

-Flashing your headlights is useful in situation where the horn wouldn't be heard such as when driving at speed on a busy motorway.
+Flashing your headlights is useful when the horn wouldn't be heard, such as when driving at speed.

-Whilst driving you should never take for granted that every signal you see is being accurately used to show a drivers intentions.
+While driving, you should never take for granted that every signal you see is being accurately used to show a driver's intentions.
 Many signals are poorly used.
 Be cautious and wait for a secondary sign that the signal is for real.

 When a car is put into reverse gear either one or two white lights are activated at the rear of the car.